Serena tames demons to set up Sharapova showdown

 Williams will meet second seed Sharapova, another former number one, who progressed without hitting a shot in the morning after unseeded Czech Lucie Safarova pulled out with a gastro-intestinal illness.

-Current number one Victoria Azarenka of Belarus, losing finalist in 2011, plays China's Li Na on Friday after both went through to the last eight on Wednesday.

-"She is doing really well," Williams said of Sharapova, whom she has beaten in their last six meetings.
+"She is doing really well," Williams said of her next opponent, whom she has beaten in their last six meetings.

 "She does have the upper hand going into tomorrow's match, she has the momentum after winning (in Stuttgart) last month.
 So I'm just going out there with nothing to lose."